 - What tools are used for API documentation?

-Both are a way for a program to interface with and control the resources provided by another piece of software, whether that other software is a web service, an end-user app, an OS service or daemon, or a kernel device driver.
+- Both are a way for a program to interface with and control the resources provided by another piece of software, whether that other software is a web service, an end-user app, an OS service or daemon, or a kernel device driver.
+Click here for a longer answer.